-I mentor bootcamp students, and a question that I’m asked often is: What should I focus on at the beginning of my career?
+What should you focus on at the beginning of your programming career?

 My answer is: being really good at programming.

 Don’t worry about taking the right job at the right company.
-When you’re starting out those opportunities aren’t going to be busting down your door.
-Forget them for now.
-Don’t worry about learning the right language or framework.
-Once you can program you can easily pivot.
-Instead, try to be a good programmer so that you’ll have agency in the marketplace.
+When you’re starting out those perfect opportunities aren’t going to be busting down your door; forget them for now.

-To quote Cheryl Strayed, author of Wild: “Don’t be in a hurry to publish.
-Be in a hurry to be the best writer you can be.”
+“Don’t be in a hurry to publish.
+Be in a hurry to be the best writer you can be.” –Cheryl Strayed

-A signpost that somebody has adopted this attitude and is headed in the right direction can be gleaned from how they respond to pairing or a code review.
-When a great programmer critiques your code, they’re trying to do just two things: improve the code and teach you how to write better code.
+A signpost that somebody has adopted this mindset and is headed down the right path can be gleaned from how they respond to pairing or a code review.
+When a great programmer critiques your code, they’re trying to do two things: improve the code and teach you how to write better code.

-Folks who are headed in the right direction engage with the ideas.
-They try to figure out what they missed by asking questions.
-Folks who are stuck on the plateau of beginner-ism will argue, “well, actually” themselves right past the message, appeal to authorities, and throw up every other logical fallacy in the book because it is painful to feel like somebody is criticizing your brain.
-They aren’t, but it can take a while to figure that out.
+Folks who are headed in the right direction engage with ideas.
+They ask questions.
+Folks who are stuck in beginner-ism will “well, actually” themselves right past the message, arguing, appealing to authorities, and hurling logical fallacies because it hurts to feel like somebody is criticizing your mind.

 If you want to grow, have agency, and be passionate about your programming career, get good at it.
 Everything after that will be easier.